top of page

 Asian Paper Wasp Polistes chinensis

 A common species in the area.
-They do sting but not as aggressive as Vespula wasps and stings not as severe.
-They take a heavy toll on native insects and their nests should be destroyed.
+They do sting but are not as aggressive as Vespula wasps and stings not as severe.
+They take a heavy toll on native insects and their nests should be destroyed as soon as they are found.
+Normally only small structures they can sometimes be large.

 First spray with a